-- 3. A Church (with attached vicarage) built 1964-6, designed by Newcombe and Newcombe of Newcastle.
+- 3. Church (with attached vicarage) built 1964-6, designed by Newcombe and Newcombe of Newcastle.
 An island site in the middle of Dunston, next to a separate Hall.
 A steel frame clad in brick, roofed in westmorland slate with flat copper on small offshoots.
 Comprehensive drawings were included in the very detailed 2002 report, not repeated here. - 4.
 A traditional plan with modern section and materials.
 Broad barrel ceilings with downlights unify the interior.
 A hall Nave with W gallery over a large entrance Narthex.
-Chancel with shallow Sanctuary recess similar to Nave but narrower and lower with the E wall slightly canted on plan.
+Chancel with shallow Sanctuary recess similar to Nave but narrower and lower with the E wall slightly cranked on plan.
 A Lady Chapel and Baptistery in a N Transept.
-S Transept divided off for a Choir Vestry, stair and large upper Clergy Vestry, now combined with a parish Office.
-Passage to the linked vicarage. - 5.
+S Transept partitioned for a Choir Vestry, stair and large upper Clergy Vestry, now combined with a parish Office.
+Passage to the linked Vicarage. - 5.
 Good daylight from multiple narrow windows, full height at the private S side, high level only at the public N side.
 Small single low level N lights for extra light. - 6.
-A large basement under the N Transept is divided into Boiler room and oil tank room.
-A chimney built into a fin-like bell turret pierced in the shape of a cross. - 7.
-Open site with tarmac paths and parking area and low brick boundary walls.
-An enclosed planted garden of remembrance at SE between Church and Hall.
+A large basement under the N Transept divided into Boiler room and oil tank room.
+A disused chimney built into a fin-like brick bell turret pierced by a cross shape.

+7. Open site with tarmac paths and parking and low brick boundary walls.
+An enclosed planted Garden of Remembrance at SE between Church and Hall.